adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.md

 description: Want to hide tiny part of well know websites?
 Here is a trick.
 ---

+WARNING: if you're reading this, you probably want to see [this article](http://blog.adrienbrunet.com/stuff/2018/07/05/stylish-is-dead-vive-moi.html) because of stylish which happens to have a spyware inside it.
+Meh, life too short for that.

 Do you want to hide parts of facebook or twitter?
 Have a look.

 <p align="center"><img src="/assets/images/hide-all-the-things.jpg" alt="Hide all the things"></p>